Functorial invariants for chaos topology from data: Applications

 \subsection{Wind-driven double gyre}

 Understanding the effects of time-dependent forcing on intrinsic ocean variability is crucial for modeling climate variability in general.
 This section presents a numerical simulation reported in Ref.~\cite{charo2025topological} based on a model of intermediate complexity \citep{Ghil.Luc.2020} for the streamfunction of the wind-driven ocean circulation in midlatitudes \citep{Pier.Ghil.2021}.
+In the case of aperiodic wind-stress forcing, three junction loci (one joining locus and two splitting loci) are detected.
+Note that top-cells are renumbered here as $\gamma_i \mapsto i$ ($i=1,\dots,6$) and $\sigma_j \mapsto 6+j$ ($j=1,\dots,16$).
+Six generatex classes are identified: